Welcome to my personal website:

-1. give unique and exciting lectures and workshops on health, ageing, longevity, at all levels of understanding – from school children to “lay-public” to journalists to scientific experts, and incorporating biology, psychology, sociology and more… (a list of my forthcoming and some recent past lectures can be seen by clicking here)
+1. give unique and exciting lectures and workshops on health, ageing, life, death, longevity, at all levels of understanding – from school children to “lay-public” to journalists to scientific experts, and incorporating biology, psychology, sociology and more…;

-2. provide consultancy to companies involved in researching and developing practical applications, including cosmetics, cosmeceuticals, nutriceuticals, hormetins; and
+2. provide consultancy to companies involved in researching and developing practical applications for healthy ageing, including cosmetics, cosmeceuticals, nutriceuticals, hormetins;

-3. undertake research supervision/guiding for BSc, MSc, PhD studies and beyond;
+3. provide research suggestions/guidance for BSc, MSc, PhD studies and beyond;

 4. train you for effective science communication (lecturing, writing research/review/popular articles) for scientists and public; &

 (details of each of the above activities can be found on the specific pages mentioned on the menu above)

 You may have reached this site by choice or by chance;

 and if you want to know more about my educational background, academic achievements – degrees earned, and awards, honours and other symbols of success including publications, discoveries, ideas, and more –

 you are welcome to surf the relevant sections as given in the navigating buttons above.